 - Use the nifty Voice Activation feature and say “Start Endomondo”, “Start a workout”, “Start a bike ride” or “Start a run”.

 On Android Wear, you can swipe between three display pages, and each of them can show up to 2 different stats.
 To define the stats, access your Endomondo app settings, select “Smartwatches”, and choose Android Wear to define zones on your display.
+If you want to check out your location, simply tap to expand your map view on your display.

 Samsung Gear S: